Bayesian approach to estimating NAIRU, potential output, and the output gap

 The model uses weakly informative priors based on economic theory and previous research.
 For instance, the Okun coefficient is given a prior centred on -0.2 (consistent with the literature for quarterly data), the Phillips curve slope is expected to be negative, and the productivity/labour force pass-through coefficients are expected to be around 1.

 The model is implemented in PyMC with NumPyro as the sampling backend.
-Data comes from the ABS (unemployment, GDP, prices, unit labour costs) and the RBA (cash rates, import prices).
+Data comes from the ABS (unemployment, GDP, prices, unit labour costs, import prices) and the RBA (cash rates, exchange rates).
 The Global Supply Chain Pressure Index comes from the NY Fed, and oil prices from the World Bank.

 The estimation uses the NUTS sampler via NumPyro, running 100,000 samples across 6 chains with 5,000 tuning iterations each.
 This extensive sampling helps ensure robust inference despite the model's complexity.